For the most evenly cooked, tender hard-boiled eggs, forget the boiling water. Use a steamer instead.

 - Placing eggs into a pot full of steaming water cooks them evenly and gently, with less risk of cracking, than dropping them into simmering water.

-- Chilling the eggs immediately after boiling ensures that they come out perfectly shaped with no air space indentation on their fat end.
+- Chilling the eggs immediately after steaming ensures that they come out perfectly shaped, with no air-space indentations on their fat ends.

-- Starting the eggs hot and peeling under running water makes for easy, divot-free peeling almost every time.
+- Steaming the eggs and peeling under running water makes for easy, divot-free peeling almost every time.

 - 6 eggs

 If serving eggs cold, add 1 tray of ice cubes to a large bowl and fill with water.

 Add 1 inch of water to a large pot.
 Place steamer insert inside, cover, and bring to a boil over high heat.
 Add eggs to steamer basket, cover, and continue cooking, 6 minutes for soft-boiled eggs or 12 minutes for hard-boiled.

 Serve immediately if serving hot.
 If serving cold, immediately place eggs in bowl of ice water and allow to cool for at least 15 minutes before peeling.